 Location information is an integral and crucial component of ubiquitous computing applications.
-Indoor location estimation has been subject to costly infrastructure and special hardware devices mounted on the objects of interest [5],[14] and [17].
-Received Signal Strength based indoor positioning systems can enable several location based applications in future ubiquitous computing environments.
+Indoor location estimation has been subject to costly infrastructure and special hardware devices mounted on the objects of interest [31,32,26].
+Received signal strength (RSS) based indoor positioning systems can enable several location based applications in future ubiquitous computing environments.
 This technology offers economic viability and prospects of wide scale adoption due to pervasive availability of wireless networks and modern personal computing devices (e.g. PDA, notebooks) equipped with built in wireless network interface cards.
-Although RSS based location awareness particularly for indoor scenarios is desirable but accuracy of such system has been subject to a lot of research [18],[20],[21],[22],[25],[26].
-These systems use standard infrastructure of IEEE 802.11 also called WiFi networks to estimate location of any device which has a WiFi network interface card.
+Although RSS based location awareness particularly for indoor scenarios is desirable, accuracy of such systems has been a subject of intensive research [4,25,21,5,9,12].
+These systems use standard infrastructure of IEEE 802.11, also called WiFi networks, to estimate location of any device which has a WiFi network interface card.
 RSS based location systems can enable several applications like automatic call forwarding to user's location, robotic localization, exploration and navigation tasks, searching, guiding and escorting systems, liaison applications, location based advertisement and positioning of entities in large warehouses.

-The fundamental assumption underlying RSS based location estimation is that received signal strengths of different access points, or signal sources, exhibit complex but distinguishable patterns at a particular location.
+The fundamental assumption underlying RSS based location estimation is that RSS of different access points, or signal sources, exhibit complex but distinguishable patterns at a particular location.
 If these patterns could be captured at each location then pattern recognition machines can be trained to learn the relationship between RSS fingerprints and each target location.
-From a pattern recognition standpoint, a particular set of access points constitute n-dimensional input space which is often referred to as a Radio Map.
-Suppose that n access points define a signal space $RSS^n$ which covers target location space L, then this relationship can be represented as
+From a pattern recognition standpoint, a particular set of access points constitute n-dimensional input space which is often referred to as a radio map.
+Suppose that n access points define a signal space RSSn which covers target location space L, then this relationship can be represented as